Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Experiments

 \subsubsection{Results}

-Fig.~\ref{cde_fig} shows the ground truth versus the predicted $u$ of MCNP-10 from $t = 0.2$ to $t = 1.0$ with $(\kappa, N)=(0.01, 5)$ and $(0.01, 10)$, respectively.
-We can observe that higher $N$ values can introduce more obvious spatial variations.
+Fig.~\ref{cde_fig} illustrates the predicted $u$ for MCNP-10 from $t = 0.2$ to $t = 2.0$ for E1-E6, respectively.
+When comparing the cases with $\beta=0.01$ and $0.1$, the effect of material advection becomes more remarkable with larger $\beta$, with peaks and troughs of the heat flows more noticeably shifting towards the negative $x$-axis direction.
+Keeping $\beta$ as a constant, as $\kappa$ increases, we observe that the diffusion effect gradually governs the motion of the material, causing the peaks and troughs to decay rapidly.
+In particular, E4 exhibits the most significant convection effect due to the P\'eclet number ($\operatorname{Pe}\propto \beta/\kappa $) reaching maximum in this example.
+When $\operatorname{Pe}$ number is high, the convection effect is dominant, and the diffusion effect can be disregarded, which means that the macroscopic motion of the heat flow has a much greater impact than the random motion of particles.
 Table~\ref{tab:diffusion} presents each method's performance and computational cost in the 1D convection-diffusion equation.
-Among all unsupervised neural PDE solvers, including PI-DeepONet and PINO-10/20/100, the MCNP-10 performs the best on all tasks, particularly for cases with large spatial and temporal variations.
-The results of PI-DeepONet indicate that the PINN loss cannot efficiently handle high-frequency components, which has also been observed in previous literature~\cite{krishnapriyan2021characterizing, wang2022and}.
-For PINO, its accuracy is not robust with step size, especially for cases with $N=10$, indicating that the pseudo-spectral method cannot provide sufficiently accurate training targets with a coarser partition of the time interval.
-For PINO-100, despite achieving comparable results on E1, its training cost is more than eight times that of MCNP-10.
-Moreover, its relative $\ell_2$ error increases by 334 \% from E1 to E4, while MCNP-10 only increases by 6 \%.
-It is also interesting to note that MCNP-10 performs better than MCNP-20 in Table~\ref{tab:diffusion}, because the setting $\Delta t=2/10$ is already sufficient to provide accurate training signals for MCNP Solver in the convection-diffusion equation, while further refining the step size would only add additional fitting and generalization burdens.
+Among all unsupervised neural PDE solvers, including PI-DeepONet-(M) and PINO-10/20/100, the MCNP-10 performs the best on most tasks, particularly for cases with large convection or diffusion rates.
+For PINO, its accuracy is not robust with step size, indicating that the pseudo-spectral method cannot provide sufficiently accurate training targets with a coarser partition of the time interval.
+Additionally, the accuracy of PINO in E4 declines most rapidly with increasing temporal step size.
+Such phenomenons happen because the $\operatorname{Pe}$ number in this experiment is significantly higher than in other experiments; hence, the conventional Eulerian method requires a finer time step to maintain simulation accuracy.
+For PINO-100, despite achieving comparable results on E1 and E5, its training cost is eight times more than that of MCNP-10.
+It is also interesting to note that MCNP-10 performs better than MCNP-20 in Table~\ref{tab:diffusion}.
+The underlying reason is that the drift coefficient $\beta$ and the forcing $f$ are constants in Eq.~\ref{eq:heat}, and thus, the discrete errors can be eliminated when simulating the trajectories of particles for Feynman-Kac law.
+As a result, the setting $\Delta t=2/10$ is already sufficient to provide accurate training signals for the MCNP Solver, while further refining the step size would only add additional fitting and generalization burdens.